texbld/texbld-manager/README.md

 curl -sSL https://raw.githubusercontent.com/texbld/texbld-manager/master/texbld-manager | python - setup
 ```

+Follow the install script and add the installed directory to your $PATH.

 ## Code Requirements

 - Zero dependencies outside of the built-in python modules